SyncholisticMG/gh/workspace.md

 3.
 THE MULTIVERSE
-THE   MULTIVERSE contains The Ocean of Awareness & Sea of Consciousness and hereby contains 17 universes interacting with each other, creating the 18th in which karma will no longer be used as a debt based system.
+THE   MULTIVERSE contains The ocean of awareness & Sea of Consciousness and hereby contains 17 universes interacting with each other, creating the 18th in which karma will no longer be used as a debt based system.
 All debt goes to the 18th universe of creation and we will have a collective of prime creators, a council of many different sources running that new universe.